 The requested name change cannot be for fraudulent purposes, such as avoiding debt collection.
 You must be legally entitled to remain in Canada.
 A name change can also be rejected if it would be confusing, embarrassing or otherwise objectionable.

 It is an offence to obtain a change of name by making a false or misleading statement.
 The punishment can be as much as a $50,000 fine or two years imprisonment or both.
+A name change will be refused if you have been convicted of certain designated criminal offences.

 You do not need your spouse's consent to apply to change your own name, but must prove that they were given notice if you are making an application to change your name to something other than a name you can simply elect to use.
 If you are no longer living together, but still married, you may attach an affidavit indicating that you are living separate and apart from each other instead of giving notice to them.